Our Services

 Include:

-• Who owns the final software: client, vendor, or shared ownership
+Who owns the final software Confirm who owns the final product: the client, the vendor, or shared ownership.

-• When ownership transfers: after full payment, after delivery, or per milestone
+When ownership transfers State exactly when ownership transfers: after full payment, after delivery, or per milestone.

-• Source code ownership: who owns it and whether the client gets full repo access
+Source code ownership Clarify who owns the source code and ensure the client gets full repository access (if required).

-• What is included in IP: code, UI UX design, documents, test scripts, and databases
+What is included in IP List what IP includes: code, UI/UX design, documentation, test scripts, databases, etc.

-• Third-party tools and licenses: who pays, who owns the license, and usage limits
+Third-party tools & licenses Define who pays for tools/licenses, who owns them, and what usage limits apply.

-• Assignment of rights clause: Vendor transfers IP rights to the client officially
+Assignment of rights clause Require the vendor to transfer IP rights officially to the client (assignment clause).

-• Moral rights and waiver: whether the vendor waives rights related to design and content
+Moral rights & waiver State whether the vendor waives moral rights related to design and content (if applicable).

-• Right to reuse: whether the vendor can reuse non-confidential knowledge or generic code
+Right to reuse Clarify whether the vendor can reuse non-confidential know-how or generic components.

 Common risk